parijat-purohit/parijat-purohit/README.md

 **As Easy As Pie:**
    - 🥧 Mnemonic giving 15 digits (3.14159265358979) of PI is "How I want a drink, alcoholic of course, after the heavy lectures involving quantum mechanics.

+**Mistakes Can Happen:**
+   - 🛠️ If you burn sugar, you get caramel.
+If you burn it at a high temperature with butter, you get toffee.
+That's how I see mistakes—everything happens for a reason, and mistakes show us the right path to follow.